 Frequently Asked Questions

-We will bill a primary and secondary insurance company when an assignment of benefits is received.
+We will bill primary and secondary insurance companies when an assignment of benefits is received.
 You should check with your insurance carrier about the coverage and benefits provided by your specific plan.
 Referrals, deductibles, non-covered services, co-pays, and any balances not paid by your insurance carrier(s) will be your responsibility.